LorenzoPiersante/Electrical_Signal_in_Si_Detector/README.txt

 Particle Detectors: Fundamentals and Applications, Hermann Kolanoski, Norbert Wermes, Oxford University Press, 2020 (CH 3, 4, 5, 8, 17).

 Details about the function themselves are given in the comments that accompany the code.

+The pdf files provide some information about the the Weighting_field_calculation file and the Electric_field_calculation file